H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Enumeration/Valid Credentials/MSSQL.md

  - SELECT * FROM targetdb.dbo.targettable (Dump all the contents of the target table of the target database)

- - select name,sysadmin from syslogins; (Check if our user has admin privileges within the DB)
+ - select name,sysadmin from syslogins; (Check if our user has admin privileges to run commands with xp_cmdshell)